BlaKjapanese/password-auditor/README.md

 # Crack a bcrypt hash
 python3 auditor.py --mode bcrypt --hash <hash>
 ```

-## What I learned

-- How MD5, SHA-1, SHA-256, and bcrypt hashing algorithms work
-- Why bcrypt is the industry standard for password storage (intentionally slow + salted)
-- How dictionary attacks exploit common passwords using real-world leaked wordlists
-- How brute force attacks work and why password length matters exponentially
-- Python file I/O, hashlib, argparse, itertools, and bcrypt libraries

 ## Legal disclaimer

 This tool is for educational purposes only.
 Only use it on systems and hashes you own